dannyhollman/Bowman/README.md

 - Host your own lobby - Players can host a lobby for their friends to join
 ![Lobby](https://i.imgur.com/dnGoS9X.png)
 ### High Mobility
 - Wall Climbing
 ![Wall Climbing](https://media.giphy.com/media/kDZgt3qGlxpIqbE2wv/giphy.gif)
 - Wall Running
 ![Wall Running](https://media.giphy.com/media/htqJ7MT7CprQkMLtzd/giphy.gif)
 - Double Jump
 ![Double Jump](https://media.giphy.com/media/hrpawvGFY6s6jOFeCT/giphy.gif)
 ### Bow and Arrow
 - Projectiles - Lead shots and compensate for arrow drop
 - Power - The longer you pull back the faster your arrow goes
 ![Shooting](https://media.giphy.com/media/J4mXZB20m98a4fDEns/giphy.gif)

 ## Story
 Our project was inspired by some of the most popular first person shooters.
 In our opinion, the games we most enjoy consist of fast paced movement and projectile based shooting mechanics.
 We decided to focus on these mechanics to craft an enjoyable player experience for gamers with the same taste.
+This project was the first time either of us had used Unity or C#, and it turned out to be a great learning experience.

+## Challenges
+The biggest challenegs we faced were related to implementing multiplayer into the game.
+Making sure everything gets sent over the network correctly, and that every player is only controlling what they should be can get confusing.
+We went back and forth multiple times between having client-side and server-side hit detection.
+Most of the other challenegs we had revolved around being unfirmilar with Unity and C#.

 ## Our Team
 Stephen Ranciato [Github](https://github.com/Sranciato) [LinkedIn](https://www.linkedin.com/in/stephen-ranciato-48a660189) [Twitter](https://twitter.com/SteveRancy)

 Danny Hollman [Github](https://github.com/dannyhollman) [LinkedIn](https://www.linkedin.com/in/danny-hollman-609664189) [Twitter](https://twitter.com/danny_hollman)